webplatform/docs/tutorials/javascript_functions/index.md

 alert(myString); // Alerts "This is a string!"
 </syntaxhighlight>

-Even though the <code>obj</code> variable is reassigned inside the function to the result of the built-in <code>substring</code> method, <code>myString</code> isn’t affected at all; only the ''copy'' of <code>myString</code> sitting inside <code>substring</code> was changed.
+Even though the <code>obj</code> variable is reassigned inside the function to the result of the built-in <code>substring</code> method, <code>myString</code> is not affected at all; only the ''copy'' of <code>myString</code> sitting inside <code>substring</code> was changed.
 The external variable has no idea at all that anything has happened.

-This raises the question of communication: if changing arguments’ values has no effect outside the function, how do you pass information back from a function to it’s caller?
+This raises the question of communication: if changing arguments’ values has no effect outside the function, how do you pass information back from a function to its caller?
 Let's look at this now.

 === Return values ===

-It’s very common indeed for a function to do some calculation, and give the result of that work back to its caller to be used elsewhere.
-It might be useful, for example, for our <code>setElementBackground</code> function to ''return'' an array of the colour values for use elsewhere.
-That’s a simple matter of using the <code>return</code> keyword JavaScript provides, as shown here:
+It is very common for a function to do some calculation, and give the result of that work back to its caller to be used elsewhere.
+It might be useful, for example, for our <code>setElementBackground</code> function to ''return'' an array of the color values for use elsewhere.
+That is a simple matter of using the <code>return</code> keyword JavaScript provides, as shown here:

 <syntaxhighlight lang="javascript">
 function setElementBackground( elementID ) {